-3.1 Trajectory inference and pseudo-temporal ordering
+3.1 Trajectory Inference and Pseudo-Temporal Ordering

 To evaluate the effectiveness of TiC2D, we performed extensive analyses on four widely used real scRNA-seq datasets (LPS, HSMM, Germline and MTAB), which were produced by different techniques from a variety of contexts in human and mouse.
 In order to reconstruct reliable pseudo-time trajectories, the preliminary requirement is to correctly identify cell clusters, serving as anchor points of the paths.
 Different from traditional methods, we proposed a consensus clustering approach to identify more reliable clusters.
-The gene sets are firstly partitioned into different subgroups using a community detection algorithm.
+The gene sets were first partitioned into different subgroups using a community detection algorithm.
 For each gene group, we clustered the cells to obtain basic partitions, and then fused the basic partitions into consensus clusters.
-To evaluate the performance of the proposed method, we compared it with traditional clustering methods (PCA+K-Means and PCA+Louvain).
-The result indicates that the performance of the consensus clustering is superior on these four real datasets (Figure 2), which imply that the consensus clustering helps us reduce the effect of noise and high dimensionality, which ensures the stability and accuracy of the final results.
-As shown in Figure 3(A), TiC2D respectively identifies 4, 4, 7, 5 clusters with the highest ARI scores from the datasets LPS, HSMM, Germline and MTAB.
+To evaluate the performance of the proposed method, we compared it with traditional clustering methods (PCA+K-Means and PCA +Louvain).
+The result indicates that the performance of the consensus clustering is superior on these four real datasets (Fig. 2), which implies that the consensus clustering helps us reduce the effect of noise and high dimensionality, which